Grace Packer Murder: Victim’s Mother Helped Rapist Murderer Dismember Body, Police Say

 Later, police officials came to the conclusion that both of them had entered into a suicide pact and attempted to kill themselves by drug overdose.
 The breakthrough in the case came on early Saturday morning after Abington Hospital authorities contacted the investigators and told them that Sullivan had admitted that he was responsible for the murder of Grace Packer.
 Investigators soon reached the hospital where they questioned Jacob following which he also admitted that Sara Packer was his accomplice.
 Before the investigators came, Sullivan also reportedly told his family members about the murder.

 According to investigators, Sullivan and Sara had planned to kill Grace since the fall of 2015, soon after Grace returned to them after spending time with another family member living in North Carolina.
 Sullivan revealed chilling details of Grace’s kidnapping, torture, rape and murder in detail to investigators.

 According to Jacob, the incident dates back to July 8, 2016.
 On this day, Sara Packer drove Grace to their new home in Quakertown, Bucks County.
 After the duo had reached the place, Sullivan was waiting for them and led Grace into the home where she was struck several times on her face.
 She was then taken to the attic of the home where Grace was raped by Sullivan as Sara watched on.
 After this, Sara gave some pills to Grace telling her that they would ease her pain.
 After Grace fell unconscious, both of them gagged her and left her in the hot attic expecting her to die.
 The duo locked the home and returned the next day at 3 a.m. expecting Grace to be dead.
 However, she was still alive.
-Enraged, Sullivan then strangled Grace to death and packed her body in a kitty litter.
+Enraged, Sullivan then strangled Grace to death and packed her body in kitty litter.
 The body remained there for more than three months.
 Three days later, on July 11, Sara contacted the local police department to file a missing report for Grace.
 She had allegedly told police that Grace went missing after both of them had an argument over Grace visiting one of her friends.
 The police, however, noted that Sara was not able to verify the details of this friend.
 Sara also told them that Grace had left home with $300 in cash.

 Sara Packer waiting to be taken to BCP w/o bail in rape & murder of adopted daughter Grace pic.twitter.com/4oJbE0Dw2G